 Tuition covers the cost of instruction, student support services, the use and maintenance of our instructional facilities, and health care service through Dartmouth's Health Center.
-Information about tuition, fees, and total estimated annual expenses for the current academic year is available on Thayer and Dartmouth websites.
+Information about tuition, fees, and total estimated cost of attendance for the current academic year is available online.